Malawi May 22-26, 2023

 The Rift Valley is the dominant feature, providing the vast chasm that Lake Malawi fills, and extending to te south of the country following the Shire River that drains the Lake.
 The flatter areas of the Rift Valley in South Malawi are home to some important wetlands, including Elephant Marsh, down in the Lower Shire Valley.

-The southern part of Malawi has the best known highlands – Mulanje Massif and Zomba Plateau.
+The southern part of Malawi has the best-known highlands – Mulanje Massif and Zomba Plateau.
 The former is a massive wilderness plateau of syenite granite rising from the Phalombe Plains.
-It has a number of peaks, including the highest in both the country and the whole of central Africa: Sapitwa, at 3,000m (10,000 feet).
+It has many peaks, including the highest in both the country and the whole of central Africa: Sapitwa, at 3,000m (10,000 feet).
 The tea estates that stretch west of Mulanje as far as Thyolo, are also wonderfully scenic.
-Zomba Plateau is not as high as Mulanje, but none the less impressive.
+Zomba Plateau is not as high as Mulanje, but impressive.
 It is slab-like with a gently undulating plateau top which is accessible by road.

 The Dedza-Kirk Highlands extend the rise from the Rift Valley on its western edge between Blantyre and Lilongwe.
 The northern part of these highlands is marked by the Dedza-Salima Forest Reserve and then the Thuma Forest Reserve.
 South-west of Lilongwe, the Dzalanyama Forest Reserve covers a range of hills at the border with Mozambique.
 The Dowa Highlands, north of Lilongwe, have their most notable peaks at Dowa and the Ntchisi Forest Reserve.